JaewonJeung/notes/scaling reads.md

 - Useful for hot key problem.
 Spreading a single hot key across multiple cache entries

 ## CDN
-- Only makes sense for resuorces that are accessed by multiple users, not user-specific data
+- Only makes sense for resources that are accessed by multiple users, not user-specific data